peiva-git/basketball_detector/README.md

 ### Importing the conda environment

-Alternatively, you can import the same [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment that was used during development.
+Alternatively, you can import the same [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment that was used during development. **This is the recommended approach**.
 This environment has been tested under the following conditions:
 - Ubuntu 22.04 LTS
 - NVIDIA driver version 535.104.05 (installed from the